FranciscoMoretti/site/content/blog/avoiding-mistakes-in-nextjs-using-the-typescript-plugin.md

 ---
-tag: Next.js, TypeScript, VS Code
-alias:

 publish: true
-slug: avoiding-mistakes-in-nextjs-using-the-typescript-plugin

-title: Avoiding Mistakes in Next.js using the TypeScript Plugin
 description: Learn how to avoid common mistakes in Next.js development by leveraging the power of the TypeScript plugin.
 Discover the benefits and how to enable it.
+slug: avoiding-mistakes-in-nextjs-using-the-typescript-plugin
 date: 2023-07-15
-image: /thumbnails/avoiding-mistakes-in-nextjs-using-the-typescript-plugin.png
-thumbnail:
-  - Next.js
-  - TypeScript
-  - Plugin
+tag: Next.js, TypeScript, VS Code
+Status: Publish
+Created time: 2024-08-05T07:52:00.000Z
+title: Avoiding Mistakes in Next.js using the TypeScript Plugin
+id: 57701aab-8b5c-4798-9e6d-5b3f9603520b
+cover: /assets/57701aab-8b5c-4798-9e6d-5b3f9603520b.png
+created_time: 2024-08-05T07:52:00.000Z
+last_edited_time: 2024-08-12T08:07:00.000Z
 ---

-## What is the TypeScript Plugin? 🧩
+## What is the Next.js TypeScript Plugin? 🧩

-The [TypeScript](tag/typescript.md)  plugin is a powerful tool included in [Next.js](tag/next-js.md) that provides advanced type-checking and auto-completion for your TypeScript code.
-It integrates seamlessly with code editors like [Visual Studio Code](tag/vs-code.md) (VS Code), making it easier to catch errors and write more reliable code.
+The [TypeScript](https://www.franciscomoretti.com/tag/typescript)  plugin is a powerful tool included in [Next.js](https://www.franciscomoretti.com/tag/next-js) that provides advanced type-checking and auto-completion for your TypeScript code.
+It integrates seamlessly with code editors like [Visual Studio Code](https://www.franciscomoretti.com/tag/vs-code) (VS Code), making it easier to catch errors and write more reliable code.

 ## Enabling the TypeScript Plugin in VS Code ⚙️

 To take advantage of the TypeScript plugin in VS Code in your Next.js project, follow these simple steps: